brizzbane/surgetrader/README.md

 Have you ever woken up, logged into BitTrex,  and saw something like this:
 ![](https://monosnap.com/file/qocoiI5ScQQjx2Fq5B5Teung3zejTu.png)

-and then you asked yourself: "what could I do to wake up to profits like this".
+and then you asked yourself: "what could I do to wake up to profits like this"?

 If so, then SurgeTrader is for you!!!

 ## How it works

-SurgeTrader finds what coin has had the greatest %growth over a period of time.
-It presumes that the coin with the greatest % gain will go up even more in the near or distant future.
+SurgeTrader finds what coin has had the greatest %growth over a period of time (typically an hour).
+It presumes that the coin with the greatest %gain will go up even more in the near or distant future.

 # Installation